top of page

 The next step?
 Reclaiming your sense of self.
 Be compassionate with yourself—this experience has left scars, and triggers may surface unexpectedly.
 But healing is possible.

-CBT Therapy, Mindfulness and Trauma Recovery will help you rebuild confidence, trust yourself again, and finally feel free inside and out.
+CBT therapy, mindfulness, part therapy (hypno-journeying) and other trauma recovery support (such as EMDR) will help you rebuild confidence, trust yourself again, and finally feel free inside and out.